 Children’s Joy Foundation, Inc., represented by Ms. Rosemarie Navallo-Dimagnaong, Executive Director of CJFI, was the only representative from the Philippines for the civil society sector.

-King Carl warmly welcomed all the participants who, hand-in-hand, wants to create a better future for the children as future leaders.Leaders in the corporate and financial sectors have a unique opportunity to protect and strengthen children’s rights. - HM King Carl Gustaf XVI #gcforum18 @GCForum Click To Tweet
+King Carl warmly welcomed all the participants of the Global Child Forum who, hand-in-hand, wants to create a better future for the children as future leaders.Leaders in the corporate and financial sectors have a unique opportunity to protect and strengthen children’s rights. - HM King Carl Gustaf XVI #gcforum18 @GCForum Click To Tweet

 During the networking break from 10:25 AM to 12 PM, Ms. Dimagnaong met the members of the Swedish Royal Family including Her Royal Highness Crown Princess Victoria and Princess Sofia.
 She also had the opportunity to meet with Anna Maria Bildt from the European Parliament whose main areas of concern are on migration, security of women, children’s rights, the digital single market, and food issues.